emiliah3647/Pokemon-adventure-project/Wow-its-the-past.md

 is that another pokemon?never seen that in the pokedex...

-you see it as a donphant but with a lot more hair and spikes.
+you see it as a donphan but with a lot more hair and spikes.

 it's a great tusk about to tramble you and or kill you.